3. Config

 We note that the largest column entries have not contributed to the measuring routine.

-field can also be specified in the form demonstrated in Listing 99.
+The dontMeasure field can also be specified in the form demonstrated in Listing 92.
 On running the following commands,

 latexindent.pl tabular-DM.tex -l=dontMeasure2.yaml